CTHRU/Hitrava/README.md

     - Crossfit
 - Conversion contains generic activity information such as GPS track, distance, duration, calorie consumption (as available during recording of the activity).
-- When available and depending on the activity type, conversion includes health data from your Huawei or Honor smart watch / fitness band:
+- When available and depending on the activity type, conversion includes health data from your Huawei or Honor smartwatch / fitness band:
     - Heart rate
     - Cadence
 - Conversion is done using the centralized data from Huawei Health.
-In principle, any recent Huawei or Honor smart watch or fitness band should be supported, if you see the data in Huawei Health, e.g.
+In principle, any recent Huawei or Honor smartwatch or fitness band should be supported, if you see the data in Huawei Health, e.g.
-    - Huawei smart watches: e.g. Huawei Watch GT2
+    - Huawei smartwatches: e.g. Huawei Watch GT2
     - Huawei fitness bands: e.g. Huawei Band 4, Huawei Band 4 Pro
-    - Honor smart watches: e.g. Honor MagicWatch 2
+    - Honor smartwatches: e.g. Honor MagicWatch 2
     - Honor fitness bands: e.g. Honor Band 4, Honor Band 5

 ## Installation